 Each scenario has its merits, and it does depend on whether you are looking at a positively- or negatively-geared scenario.

 Ok, so here's the good points: You buy a house: it's built, with tenants (usually), you've got your LIM report, you know what you're getting (hopefully) and you're good to go: that is, the investment property scenario starts rolling straight away.
 Rent comes in, expenses go out, wealth grows.
 Done.

 The bad points: The real kicker is that from October 2021 onward, you can't claim the interest on the mortgage (unless you can employ one of the 9 strategies here).

 You actually have to find that house, in the right street, in the right suburb, and then once you've done that, hope that you win the auction or get your offer accepted.
 Provided that the LIM report didn't show up anything nasty.
 Hope it's not leaky.

 The value of the chattels is usually low, so the depreciation isn't great.
 Also, as it is older, you have more repairs and maintenance.
 Potentially you have to spend some money on insulation, and sooner or later it'll need a new kitchen and bathroom.
 Those last three expenses very likely aren't tax-deductible either.

-On the other hand, you might have had to pay a lot more because it was brand new...and it is not likely in a Central City suburb.
+So long as it is within 12 months of getting its Code of Compliance from Council, that means you can claim all the interest on the build, and the Brightline test is only 5-years!
+Plus, you'll get maximum depreciation on your chattels - remember to get a chattels valuation.
+And, repair and maintenance will be low.
+Plus it is well-insulated, and might even come with a MBG.
+On the other hand, you might have had to pay a lot more because it was brand new...and it is not likely in a central City suburb.
 More likely it is on the outskirts, which is OK, but not as desirable as a suburb which is closer in.